Telkom Indonesia

-PT Telkom Indonesia (Persero) Tbk, also simply known as Telkom, is an Indonesian multinational telecommunications conglomerate.
-Telkom is listed on the Indonesia Stock Exchange and has a secondary listing on the New York Stock Exchange.
-The government of Indonesia owns over half of Telkom's shares outstanding.
+PT Telekomunikasi Indonesia (Persero) Tbk (lit.
+'Telecommunications Indonesia State-owned Public Limited Company') officially shortened into PT Telkom Indonesia (Persero) Tbk, also simply known as Telkom, is an Indonesian multinational telecommunications conglomerate with its corporate headquarters in Bandung and its operational headquarters in the Telkom Landmark Complex in Jakarta.
+Telkom is listed on the Indonesia Stock Exchange and has a secondary listing on the New York Stock Exchange—the only Indonesian company, currently listed there (but not the first—the first was Indosat, which delisted from the exchange in 2013).
+The government of Indonesia owns over half of the Telkom's outstanding shares.

 Telkom has major business lines in fixed line telephony, internet, and data communications.
 It is operated as the parent company of the Telkom Group, which is engaged in a broad range of businesses which consist of telecommunication, multimedia, property, and financial services.
-Since 2008, Telkom Indonesia began changing its business focus, infrastructure, systems, organization, and human resources, as well as the corporate culture, in their effort to face rising competition.
+Since 2008, Telkom Indonesia began changing its business, focusing on infrastructure, systems, organization and human resources, and the corporate culture, in order to face the rising competition.

 After privatization in 1995, Telkom Indonesia's total consumer base grew by 7.8% in 2010 to 129.8 million customers at the end of December 2011, making the company the nation's largest telecommunication service provider in terms of subscriber count.

 History

 Telkom is one of the world's oldest telecommunication companies.
-The company can be traced back to an establishment of the first electromagnetic telegraph service in Indonesia on 23 October 1856, by the Dutch colonial government to connect Batavia (Jakarta) and Buitenzorg (Bogor).
+The company can be traced back to the establishment of the first electromagnetic telegraph service in Indonesia on 23 October 1856, by the Dutch colonial government to connect Batavia (Jakarta) and Buitenzorg (Bogor).

-In 1884, the Dutch colonial government founded a private company with headquarter in Bandung to provide postal and domestic telegraph services and, later on, international telegraph and telephony services.
+In 1884, the Dutch colonial government founded a private company with its headquarters in Bandung to provide postal and domestic telegraph services and, later on, international telegraph and telephony services.

 Early years

 Telephony services had been introduced to Indonesia in 1882 by privately owned companies under a 25-year government license.

-In 1906, all postal and telegraph services in Indonesia were taken over by the government as single, unified government agency named Post, Telegraph, and Telephone Service (Post-, Telegraaf-, en Telefoondienst, PTT).
+In 1906, all postal and telegraph services in Indonesia were taken over by the government as a single, unified government agency named Post, Telegraph and Telephone Service (Post-, Telegraaf-, en Telefoondienst, PTT).